PRODUCTS » DATA CENTERS » Cooling

 Closed modular solution

-A closed modular solution enables maximum energy efficiency and scalability of focus for long-term development of a data center.
-This solution can be designed and manufactured tailored to customer needs.
-In one room there can be zones not only with different operating temperatures, but also with different density of the thermal load.
-The solution is characterised by a high-IP cabinet.
-This also protects the installed components from dust and moisture.
-Side cooling units are attached directly with the racks to make a closed module with an internal cold zone at the front part of the cabinet and hot zone at the rear of the cabinet.
-This solution allows you to combine any number of racks and cooling units in the module.
-Our specialists will prepare a proposal for the project to ensure the space capacity required for installation of the equipment and the corresponding power conditioning, including any needed redundancy.
+The solution is characterised by a high-IP cabinet. which protects the installed components against dust and moisture.
+Side cooling units are directly attached to the racks, creating a closed module with an internal cold zone at the front part of the cabinet and a hot zone at the rear of the cabinet.
+This design allows you to combine any number of racks and cooling units within a single module.

 Floor feed